Subtle Data Crimes: Naively training machine learning algorithms could lead to overly-optimistic results: Results

 \subsection{\emph{Subtle crime I}}

-The first experiment examines the effect of the commercial-scanner preprocessing pipeline (Figure \ref{fig:fig1}a) on the CS algorithm.
+The first experiment examines the effect of the commercial-scanner data processing pipeline (Figure \ref{fig:fig1}a) on the CS algorithm.
 The results show that this algorithm produces increasingly sharper reconstructions as the k-space zero-padding factor grows, for both weak and strong VD sampling schemes (Figure \ref{fig:fig3}).
 This effect is reflected by an artificial reduction of the NRMSE as a function of the zero-padding.

 In the second experiment we implemented the three algorithms and applied them to two versions of the same knee MRI dataset: one prepared without zero-padding, and the other prepared with 2x zero-padding.
 The algorithms were trained on each dataset separately, and then tested with the corresponding version of a test image that includes fine details and a knee pathology (Figure \ref{fig:fig4}).
-As can be seen, all the algorithms produced sharper images in the \emph{subtle inverse crime I} scenario, where the data were zero-padded: the fine details and the pathology became more visible than in the non-padded case.
+As can be seen, all the algorithms produced sharper images in the \emph{subtle data crime I} scenario, where the data were zero-padded: the fine details and the pathology became more visible than in the non-padded case.

-These results were further confirmed in a large set of experiments, where the algorithms were trained and tested on five versions of the underlying knee dataset representing five preprocessing scenarios; each dataset contained 2971 images.
-The hyperparameter calibration, training and testing was performed for each dataset separately, to optimize the algorithmic results for each preprocessing scenario.
+These results were further confirmed in a large set of experiments, where the algorithms were trained and tested on five versions of the underlying knee dataset representing five data processing scenarios; each dataset contained 2971 images.
+The hyperparameter calibration, training and testing was performed for each dataset separately, to optimize the algorithmic results for each data processing scenario.
 We then computed the statistics of two image quality metrics, the NRMSE and Structural Similarity Index (SSIM) \cite{wang2004image}, and plotted them against the zero-padding rate.
 Markedly, the results of the three algorithms exhibit the same behaviour: their NRMSE and SSIM values improve consistently with the zero-padding extent (Figure \ref{fig:fig5}).
-This improvement is completely artificial and stems only from the preprocessing.
+This improvement is completely artificial and stems only from the data processing.
 Strikingly, for the 2x zero-padding case, which is often the default in commercial scanners, the NRMSE exhibits a large improvement of 26$\%$-42$\%$ (Table \ref{tab1:tab1}).